-I also started using vim as my code editor about a month ago and it has improved my efficiency by leaps and bounds.
-I no longer need to have a window for my Finder, one for VSCode or Sublime, and then my browser taking up a lot of space.
+I also started using Vim as my code editor about a month ago and it has improved my efficiency by leaps and bounds.
+I no longer need to have a window for my Finder, one for VSCode or Sublime, and then my browser takes up a lot of space.

 How I set up my screens

 Let’s say I am learning React, I need to have at a minimum 2 browser tabs, my code editor, and whatever files/directories I am working on open.

 So on my laptop, I have my React rendering window, in split-screen with whatever tutorial I am watching on React.
 On the right of this, I have my iPad which is using Sidecar to extend my display.
 On this, I have my terminal window with Vim and tmux running.
 I will be writing another post on how I use Vim and terminal to navigate so that I never need to use my mouse.